HV0rtex/EasyGUI/README.md

 ```

 This way, you don't need to worry wether the button text will fit.
 If the text fits inside the button borders,
-it will be automatically centered, otherwise a warning will be issued and the text / shape will be readjusted accordingly.
+it will be automatically centered, otherwise the text / shape will be readjusted accordingly.

 ## What is provided